lindleyw/autonav/readme.txt

      exclude="3,5"   Excludes pages with ID 3 and 5 from the list (with display="list")
      postid="123"    Displays images or subpages attached to the page or post with the given ID, instead of the current page or post.
+		     NOTE: Can specify a comma-separated list of IDs.

 Parameters not specified will be taken from the values set in the WordPress admin panel.